cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 your environment, consider how this solution positions you to handle situations where you no longer trust a particular Certificate Authority.

-Next time we will look at how simple it is to integrate Prviate Certificate Authorities into this trust management process.
+Next time we will look at how simple it is to integrate Private Certificate Authorities into this trust management process.

 ## Cleanup